alphagov/govuk-developer-docs/source/manual/reindex-elasticsearch.html.md

 You can run this task from Jenkins, but it will block other rake tasks from being run for 15 minutes to an hour.
-You can avoid this by running the command directly on a `search` machine, but you need to prefix the command with `govuk_setenv rummager` to make sure the Elasticsearch hostname is set correctly.
+You can avoid this by running the command directly on a `search` machine, but you need to prefix the command with `govuk_setenv search` to make sure the Elasticsearch hostname is set correctly.

 To monitor progress, SSH to an Elasticsearch box with port-forwarding: